ak-gupta/bayesian-target/docs/how-to/encode.rst

     The encoder has support for `joblib <https://scikit-learn.org/stable/computing/parallelism.html>`_.
-    Since the encoding procedure involves generating posterior parameters for every categorical level in every supplied variable, it can be computationally inefficient.
+    Since the encoding procedure involves generating posterior parameters for every categorical level in every supplied variable, it can be computationally inefficient if executed serially.

 Changing hyperparameter initialization
 --------------------------------------